What we're about

-This is a social group for women who lost their mothers in childhood, or under the age of 21.
+This is a social group for women who lost their mothers as children or adolescents under the age of 21.

-Losing your mother during childhood is not a ‘normal’ experience and while we’ve almost certainly built up extraordinary resources going through life, what’s normal for us probably isn’t ‘normal’ for the girl next door.
-We're different than women and girls who have their mothers, so whether we know it or not, we are part of a special sisterhood.
+Losing your mother or not having her fully present during childhood or adolescence is not a ‘normal’ experience and while we’ve almost certainly built up extraordinary resources going through life, what’s normal for us probably isn’t normal for the girl next door.
+We're different than women and girls who have had their mothers through to adulthood, so whether we know it or not we are part of a special sisterhood.

-A little bit about me: I’m in my 30’s (born in North London) and I lost my mother to breast cancer when she was 42 and I was 13.
-A few years later, I also lost my father.
-I’m a professional working in communications and have lived and worked abroad for many years.
-I've enjoyed some extraordinary adventures and experiences in life and have been blessed with a few wonderful people in it.!
-At the same time however, the loss never goes away and there exists an indelible sense of being different.
+A little bit about me; I’m in my 30’s (born in North London) and I lost my mother to breast cancer when she was 42 and I was 13.
+A few years later I also lost my father.
+I work in communications and have lived and worked abroad for many years.
+I've enjoyed some extraordinary adventures and experiences in life and have been blessed with a few wonderful people in it!
+At the same time however, the loss never really goes away and there exists an indelible sense of being different.

 The possibilities for meetings are limitless – from gatherings at home, to organising charitable events, even sharing academic or cultural pursuits.
 Mostly though, just meeting one another and sharing our experiences, supporting one another when we need it.

-I’d like to emphasise that right now this is not a therapeutic support group (with a professional therapist), but rather a social group for women to meet, share friendship, experiences and advice, though this could change in the future, given funding..
+I’d like to emphasise that this is not a grief group or a therapeutic group, as we're not professional therapists, but rather a peer support group for women to meet, share friendship, experiences, resources and advice, though this could change in the future.